Colleagues discussing client tax regulations and requirements

 Combating tax evasion through increased transparency of tax information

 The global focus on tax transparency and compliance is a result of the effort of governments and international organisations to combat cross-border tax evasion.
-The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) are significant regimes that aim to combat tax evasion.
-We're committed to complying with the tax information regimes.
+The Foreign Account Tax Compliance Act (“FATCA”) and the Common Reporting Standard (“CRS”) are significant regimes that aim to combat tax evasion.
+We are committed to complying with these tax transparency regimes.

 Common reporting standard meeting outside

-The Common Reporting Standard (CRS), developed by the Organisation for Economic Cooperation and Development (OECD), draws extensively on the United States Foreign Account Tax Compliance Act (FATCA).
-It is a global tax transparency regime that seeks to combat tax evasion.
+CRS has been developed by the Organisation for Economic Cooperation and Development (OECD).
+It is a global tax transparency regime that seeks to combat tax evasion and to improve cross-border tax compliance.

-It involves financial institutions collecting information about their clients and reporting this information annually to the relevant tax authorities.
-The tax authority may then exchange this information with the tax authorities of other jurisdictions (following any laws that apply).
+It involves financial institutions located in jurisdictions that have adopted CRS collecting information about their clients, and reporting this information annually to their local tax authorities.
+The tax authority may then exchange this information with the tax authorities of other jurisdictions where the clients concerned are resident, if those jurisdictions have also adopted CRS.

 The CRS is a global standard for the automatic exchange of financial information between jurisdictions.
 The OECD introduced the CRS in order to combat tax evasion and to improve cross-border tax compliance.
 Generally, it came into effect for early adopter jurisdictions on 01 January 2016 and in late adopter jurisdictions from 01 January 2017.